 Whether it is an assignment that confuses you, a bad grade that you want to improve or a personal problem that upsets you, do not isolate yourself and go through it alone.
 The University offers many supporting services from language and writing lessons to free counselling and psychological help.
 Speak to your lecturers, academic advisor or even your classmates/friends.
 I am sure that I would not have done so well in my statistics exam, if I had not discussed and revised for it with my classmates.

 Studying in Manchester offers a great opportunity to travel in your free time.
 Tickets to other British or European cities are cheap and, somewhere in between the lectures and the deadlines, you will have the chance to make great memories with your new multicultural friends.
 But even if you do not take trips, make sure that you go out, exercise or do any activity that relaxes you and cheers you up.

-I always go to the Whitworth Park and the Gallery in my study breaks to instantly feel more calm and refreshed.
+I always go to Whitworth Park and the Gallery in my study breaks to instantly feel calmer and refreshed.

 Believe in yourself

 It may sound like a cliché but if you do not believe in your competence, nobody else will.
 Instead of thinking that you will fail, say to yourself that you can and you will do it.
 You got accepted so you deserve to be in the course as much as everyone else.
 After all, the biggest difference between successful and unsuccessful people is not intelligence or resources, but the belief that they can make their goals happen.